 Ash Myburgh

-I host a mental health podcast, Paved with Gold, where I highlight the power of lived experience, something that I value in my personal and professional life.
+On the side, I host a mental health and eating disorder recovery podcast, The Recovery Feed, where I highlight the power of lived experience, something that I value in my personal and professional life.

 Career & Background